desci-eth/SciOS-Home-Site/_pages/home.md

   The Scientific Coordination Infrastructure and Operating Systems Workshops (SciOS) is a 4 day event bringing together open science deep infrastructure technicians and engineers to collaborate on shared solutions, standards, and paths forward for a technology-based scientific ecosystem that enables FAIR, collaborative, AI-enhanced, open science practices.

   SciOS is organized as a collaboration between [Protocol Labs](protocol.io), [DeSci Labs](desci.com), and the projects and organizations that take lead on tracks and workshops.

+  This event takes place as part of the DeSci Summit at Eth Denver.
+The DeSci Summit amplifies interdisciplinary innovation in Web3 and science in the longest running DeSci Conference.
+[Read more](https://summit.desci.community/) about the summit and get involved!
 </div>

 <div id=schedule>
 <h2> Schedule </h2>